How measurement technologies are used in automotive manufacturing

 Objective, traceable measurement data provides a common language for specifying and validating quality across suppliers, production sites and partners.
 This reduces ambiguity, improves alignment and supports more efficient collaboration throughout the manufacturing process.

-Example Applications of Measurement Technologies in Automotive
+Example Applications of Measurement Technologies in Automotive Applications

 Colour Quality Control Across Components and Suppliers